 There are three text panels.
 The first, near the door, is Psalm 15 from the 'Booke of Psalms collected into English Meeter' published in 1549.
 Over the top of the window is Proverbs 15 from the Geneva Bible of 1557.
 The final text box contains a fragment of Psalm 111 from the 1549 psalter printed to accompany Edward VI's First Prayer Book.
 The texts are incomplete and very worn in places, making interpretation difficult.

-In one corner of the room the pattern changes to resemble wooden panelling.
-This fake panelling probably extended around the entire room to a height of 3 feet.
+In one corner of the room, the pattern changes to resemble wooden panelling.
+This fake panelling probably extended around the entire room to a height of three feet.